Artistic Vision — Leonoor Ruigrok

-If you are looking for my position within the Dutch art landscape, you can read more about why I identify as a woman artist in the Netherlands.
+If you are looking for the broader context around my work and position as a contemporary Dutch female artist, you can read more in my biography and essays.
 Here, I speak about the work itself.

 There is an open ending, and that is very important to me.